 Fuel cell is powered on

-Telemetry is connected to a flight controller serial port.
+Telemetry is connected to an autopilot serial port.

 The serial connection is wired correctly (TX->RX, RX->TX).